 A team assistant is an employee who is responsible for performing administrative duties to help members of the office team focus on their assigned projects.
 Under the direct supervision of team leaders, team assistants are required to schedule appointments with clients, organize internal team meetings, and alert team members of upcoming deadlines.
 They keep track of project expenses and purchase receipts and input those numbers into an accounting software program or spreadsheet.
 Team assistants must also order supplies and products when inventories are low.

-As far as similarities go, this is where it ends because a clerk's assistant/administrative assistant responsibility requires skills such as "purchase orders," "financial reports," "word processing," and "dmv."
+While similarities exist, there are also some differences between clerks's assistant/administrative assistant and team assistant.
+For instance, clerk's assistant/administrative assistant responsibilities require skills such as "purchase orders," "financial reports," "word processing," and "dmv."
 Whereas a team assistant is skilled in "patients," "patient care," "cleanliness," and "home health."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 General Assistants are responsible for providing administrative assistance to department teams and executive management of an organization.
 Their duties include organizing meetings and event schedules, book meeting rooms, answer incoming phone calls, reply emails, and respond to queries.
 They are responsible for replenishing office supplies and undertaking clerical tasks such as printing, scanning, and photocopying.
 General Assistants also liaise with contractors and building managers to ensure maintenance work is handled promptly without inconvenience.

-Not everything about these jobs is different.
+General assistant positions earn higher pay than clerk's assistant/administrative assistant roles.
+They earn a $4,167 higher salary than clerks's assistant/administrative assistant per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Clerks's assistant/administrative assistant and general assistants both include similar skills like "customer service," "telephone calls," and "front desk" on their resumes.
+Clerks's assistant/administrative assistant and general assistants both require similar skills like "customer service," "telephone calls," and "front desk" to carry out their responsibilities.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that clerk's assistant/administrative assistant responsibilities requires skills like "data entry," "purchase orders," "financial reports," and "provides administrative support."
-But a general assistant might use skills, such as, "payroll," "general assistance," "dental procedures," and "general maintenance."
+For example, resumes show us that clerk's assistant/administrative assistant responsibilities requires skills like "data entry," "purchase orders," "financial reports," and "provides administrative support."
+But a general assistant might use other skills in their typical duties, such as, "payroll," "general assistance," "dental procedures," and "general maintenance."

 Office assistants perform various tasks to ensure that the business runs organized and efficient.
 An office assistant must possess excellent communication and multi-tasking skills to handle essential duties such as scheduling meetings, monitoring office supplies, storing documents and necessary paperwork, handling customer inquiries and appointments, coordinating in company events, and accomplishing other clerical tasks and administrative support.
 Office assistants are also required to communicate any observation that would possibly make an impact on the company's performance.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from clerk's assistant/administrative assistant resumes include skills like "purchase orders," "financial reports," "provides administrative support," and "dmv," whereas an office assistant might be skilled in "patients," "payroll," "patient appointments," and "office support. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from clerk's assistant/administrative assistant resumes include skills like "purchase orders," "financial reports," "provides administrative support," and "dmv," whereas an office assistant is more likely to list skills in "patients," "payroll," "patient appointments," and "office support. "

 An assistant secretary is responsible for performing administrative and clerical duties to support the daily operations of various departments and management personnel and ensure the efficiency of business functions.
 Assistant secretaries usually assist in business communications, responding to customers' inquiries and concerns, reaching out to existing clients to schedule appointments, welcoming guests on the office, and routing calls to the appropriate department.
 They also handle data entry procedures, updating customer information on the database, as well as creating reports on business and financial transactions.